Frequently Asked Questions with Answers

 Q: Where can I get mountain bike lessons?

 A: You are in luck!
-One of our sponsors, Creative Wheel runs the LaRocca Mountain Bike School
+Ottawa has two places for riding instructions: Ride Ottawa and LaRocca Mountain Bike School

 Q: Are the South March Highland trails only for Mountain Bikes?